scalyr/libcloud/docs/loadbalancer/drivers/elb.rst

 .. literalinclude:: /examples/loadbalancer/elb/ex_create_balancer_listeners.py
    :language: python

-Will return `True` if it creates load balancer listeners successfully.
+Will return ``True`` if it creates load balancer listeners successfully.

-As mentioned above for backend Server, to enable the policies on the listeners, need to call "SetLoadBalancerPoliciesOfListener" action
+As mentioned above for backend Server, to enable the policies on the listeners, need to call ``SetLoadBalancerPoliciesOfListener`` action

 .. literalinclude:: /examples/loadbalancer/elb/ex_set_balancer_policies_listener.py
    :language: python

-Will return `True` if it sets load balancer policies for listeners successfully.
+Will return ``True`` if it sets load balancer policies for listeners successfully.

 To disable the policy you just need to pass the policies parameter as empty list